Inside City Hall

-The City Council yesterday passed legislation that addresses the black eye Baltimore’s elected officials suffered from the recent conviction of former mayor Catherine Pugh.
-Scaled back and enforcement dependent, the measure may just powder it over.
+The City Council yesterday passed legislation that seeks to address the black eye that elected officials suffered from the conviction of former mayor Catherine Pugh.
+Scaled back and enforcement dependent, it may wind up as something that simply powders the bruise over.

 The bill can best be described as the “Healthy Holly Loophole Closing Amendment” in that it requires businesses owned by an elected official (or their spouse) to publicly disclose customers who spent $1,000 or more a year – if those customers are a lobbyist or are regulated by or do business with the city.

-Bill sponsor Ryan Dorsey read an excerpt from a Brew article about the $100,000 payment Pugh received from businessman J.P.
-Grant in the name of Healthy Holly children’s books, then told the Council:
+Bill sponsor Ryan Dorsey read to the Council an excerpt of a Brew article about a $100,000 payment that businessman J.P.
+Grant gave to Pugh in the name of helping her distribute Healthy Holly books, then said:

 “We are familiar with this elaborate and somewhat absurd scheme revolving around the thin veil of legitimacy created by book sales.”